Quetzal-framework/quetzal-EGGS/README.md

 Quetzal-EGGS is a suit of spatial coalescence simulation programs for neutral populations.
-In their present version, the programs intend to read spatial information about model parameters in a map, simulate coalescence trees for independent genetic markers and write outputs in a SQL database.
+In their present version, the programs intend to read spatial information about model parameters in a map, simulate a forward time demography, then simulate coalescence trees for independent genetic markers and write outputs in a SQL database.

 It compares to other available simulation resources ( like [SPLATCHE](http://splatche.com/), [simcoal2](http://cmpg.unibe.ch/software/simcoal2/), [egglib](http://mycor.nancy.inra.fr/egglib/index.html), [msprime](http://msprime.readthedocs.io/en/stable/index.html) or [necsim](https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html)) by offering original demographic